From News Source Sharers to Post Viewers: How Topic Diversity and Conspiracy Theories Shape Engagement With Misinformation During a Health Crisis: Data and Methods

 \subsection{COVID-19 Conspiracy Theories}

-Conspiracy theories have been often thought of as a subset of misinformation \cite{hanley_golden_2023}.
-Following the method commonly adopted by previous related research \cite{erokhin_covid-19_2022,moffitt_hunting_2021,sharma_covid-19_2022}, we select a set of keywords (phrases) from the topic lexicon to identify the conspiracy theories embedded in the false news items and associated posts.
-Specifically, we consider eight COVID-19 conspiracy theory categories that connect to at least one topic in our analysis: the sources and origins of the virus that caused the outbreak of COVID-19 (VirusOrigin), the connection between 5G and COVID-19 (5G), the role of big pharmaceutical companies (BigPharma) and Bill Gates (BillGates) in the spread of COVID-19, the scope of the pandemic is exaggerated (Exaggeration), the claim that hospitals were actually empty (FilmYourHospital), the idea that the genetically modified crops led to the emergence of COVID-19 (GMO), and skepticism regarding the ineffectiveness and side-effects of vaccines (Vaccines).
+The outbreak of COVID-19 has fueled widespread conspiracy theories with misleading claims about its origin, treatment, and other related topics.
+We summarize the conspiracy theories identified in previous research \cite{erokhin_covid-19_2022,moffitt_hunting_2021,sharma_covid-19_2022} and use a set of keywords and phrases to identify conspiracy theories embedded in false news claims and subsequent posts.
+Specifically, we consider eight COVID-19 conspiracy theory categories that connect to at least one topic in our analysis: the sources and origins of the virus that caused the outbreak of COVID-19 (VirusOrigin), the connection between 5G and COVID-19 (5G), the role of big pharmaceutical companies (BigPharma) and Bill Gates (BillGates) in the spread of COVID-19, the claim that the scope of the pandemic was exaggerated (Exaggeration), the claim that hospitals were actually empty (FilmYourHospital), the idea that the genetically modified crops led to the emergence of COVID-19 (GMO), and the skepticism regarding the ineffectiveness and side-effects of vaccines (Vaccines).

-As shown in Table \ref{tab:conspiracy_keywords}, we match the keywords with the lemmatized words in each news claim or post, and for phrases, we directly match them with the original translated text.
+We combine the conspiracy-specific terms adopted by prior studies \cite{erokhin_covid-19_2022,moffitt_hunting_2021} and compile an extensive list of keywords and phrases to identify the eight conspiracy theories (Table \ref{tab:conspiracy_keywords}).
+Subsequently, we match these keywords with the lemmatized words in each news claim or post, and for phrases, we directly match them with the original translated text.
 We find that \num{89} false news claims and \num{4265} false news posts incorporate keywords (phrases) indicating conspiracy theories.
-Given that the share of conspiracy posts ranges from 0.6\% to 18\% \cite{erokhin_covid-19_2022}, the 6\% share of posts containing conspiracy theories in our dataset is reasonable.
-Upon a manual check of \num{89} news items that contain keywords or phrases related to conspiracy theories, we find that the accuracy is 92.1\%, which suggests that the selected keywords (phrases) can effectively identify the conspiracy theories integrated into the misinformation \cite{erokhin_covid-19_2022,moffitt_hunting_2021}.
+Given that the shares of conspiracy posts range from 0.6\% to 18\% in previous studies \cite{erokhin_covid-19_2022}, the 6\% share of posts containing conspiracy theories in our dataset is reasonable.
+Upon a manual check of the \num{89} source news items that contain keywords or phrases related to conspiracy theories, we find that the accuracy is 92.1\%.
+Therefore, the selected keywords (phrases) can effectively identify conspiracy theories in our dataset.